 “Ada writes the online magazine Classiq, where she funnels her lifelong passion for cinema and her interest in costume design, of which she is a fervent proponent as one of cinema’s most far-reaching influences.
 She is an optimistic by nature, but she hates forced happy endings.
 Maybe that’s why film noir is her favourite genre.
 She regards it as a prime contributor to restoring the balance disrupted by the traditional notion of a Hollywoodian happy ending.”
 The Big Picture magazine

 Classiq Shop: The online boutique shop.classiq.me is inspired by the fascinating world of cinema and by the never-fading beauty of the tangible.
 It is truly a celebration of films and storytelling, and an opportunity to bring some of my personal ideas and cinema experiences to life and to present them in a new, wider context.
 At the same time, the shop is about more than film.
 It is about the endless inspiration of everything classic: timeless style, the printed word, a handwritten note, photography on film, handmade art and artifacts.
-Our products want to bring a new appreciation for artistic expression, craftsmanship and authentic beauty, and they are carefully curated or made locally by local artists for our conscientious audience.
+Our products want to bring a new appreciation for artistic expression, craftsmanship and authentic beauty, and they are carefully curated or made locally by local artists for a conscientious audience.

 “The most wasted of all days is one without laughter.” e.e.cummings